 How to understand your dog’s results

-We know that if you’re expecting a breed mix reveal for your dog, finding out they are actually a village dog can be disappointing.
-On the contrary, a village dog result tells a rich history of your dog’s ancestors and their past.
+We know that if you’re expecting a breed mix reveal for your dog, finding out they are actually a village dog may feel disappointing at first, but this result actually tells a rich history of your dog’s ancestors and their past.

 Village dogs were central to the beginnings of Embark, and we are excited to learn more about them.
 With more research, we will likely be able to infer interesting histories about various village dog populations.